-Parking lot car accidents and crashes can be just as costly as those that occur on roadways.
-In many cases, they can be just as serious.
+Parking lot car accidents can be just as costly as those that occur on roadways.
+A parking lot crash can involve both serious property damage and personal injuries.

 Of course, not all parking lot accidents result in injuries or criminal consequences.
-But even minor dings and dents are still measurable damages to your car.
-Here are five tips that can help you deal with parking lot accidents:
+But even minor dings and dents to a parked car are still measurable damages to your vehicle.
+Here are five tips that can help you deal with parking lot accidents.

 1. Keep Calm and Call for Help.